Please plan to attend this meeting to learn about the Rail Trail project, ask questions, and provide comments. More

 Updates and information on the Sudbury section of the Bruce Freeman Rail Trail More

-History of Town actions regarding reuse planning efforts More
+History of Town actions regarding reuse planning efforts for Melone property located on Route 117.
+More

 Contact Information for Meadow Walk Sudbury More

 West Metro HOME Fair Housing Plan West Metro HOME Fair Housing Plan Appendices

 The Town of Sudbury Zoning Board of Appeals has received an application for a Comprehensive Permit proposed by B’nai B’rith Housing New England, Inc. on a 6 acre parcel at 187 Boston Post Road.
 The proposal is for the construction … More